Repurposing Foundation Model for Generalizable Medical Time Series Classification: Problem Statement

 \section{Problem Statement}

-Foundation models have showcased their capability in capturing general time series patterns, through pre-training on forecasting tasks, yet modifying them into foundation classification model for MedTS is not as straightforward.
-Here we define the problem and the key concepts involved in the adaptation process from a forecasting model into a general-purpose classification model.
+Foundation models, pre-trained on diverse forecasting tasks, have demonstrated a strong capability to capture general time series patterns.
+However, transforming these into general-purpose classification models, especially for MedTS, is non-trivial.
+This section formally defines the problem and the core concepts underpinning our proposed two-stage adaptation process: repurposing and adapting.

-\begin{definition} \textbf{Repurposing}: The process of changing the objective of a pre-trained foundation model to a type of tasks that it was not originally trained for, by replacing and training a relative small output network while keeping the majority of the model fixed. \end{definition}
+\begin{definition} \textbf{Repurposing}: The process of changing the objective of a pre-trained foundation model to a new class of tasks for which it was not originally trained.
+This involves introducing and training a relatively small, adaptable output network while keeping the pre-trained backbone fixed. \end{definition}

-The original pre-trained model contains a backbone model $f$ for representation learning and a forecasting head $g$ that predicts the horizon from the representations.
-It takes the input $\vx\in\R^{L}$ from last $L$ steps of a univariate time series and predicts horizon $\hat{\vx}\in\R^{N}$ in the next $N$ steps, which is essentially a dynamic mapping as $L$ and $N$ can vary: